Where to Stay in Tokyo, Japan: 8 Best Areas & Hotels

 - Can be crowded during cherry blossom season

-Luxury – $$$
+Section L Ueno-Hirokoji – $$$

 We also like that there are tatami floors and an on-site sauna for a touch of traditional Japanese charm.
 Meanwhile, the historic Matsuzakaya Ueno department store is right nearby, as is the Shitamachi Museum and the Kamiizumi Inari Shrine.
-Basically, it’s a well equipped stay in an ideal location!
+Basically, it’s a well-equipped stay in an ideal location!

-Prices here generally average between $300 and $400 USD (43,000 and 57,000 JPY) per night.
+Prices here generally average between 43,000 and 57,000 JPY ($300 and $400 USD) per night.

 APA Hotel Keisei Ueno Ekimae is a super convenient choice for travelers wanting easy access to Tokyo’s transport network and local attractions.
 It’s just a 1-minute walk from Keisei Ueno Station and 3 minutes from Ueno Station’s JR and subway lines, so you couldn’t ask for a better base for exploring the city!